Intelligent-Silicon/Clarion-Class-Writing-Template/README.md

 ![AppGen Realtime Spacing](https://github.com/Intelligent-Silicon/Clarion-Class-Writing-Template/blob/main/Pics/AppGen-Realtime-Embed-Source-Spacing.jpg)

 The Template lets you control the spacing of all the code output in realtime WYSYG in the Embed Editor View Source and Source output file(s).
-Make an alignment change here, go to the AppGen method, click Embed, click View Source and see the spacing change straight away!
+Make an alignment change here, go to the AppGen procedure method, right mouse click Embed, click View Source and see the alignment changes to get perfectly laid out code!